GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/events/index.md

   - samdutton
 ---

-This page provides information about forthcoming events and links to resources for events that have already taken place.
+Learn about forthcoming events and get access to resources for events that have already taken place.

 ## Future events